Why Are Laptops More Expensive Than Desktops?

 A UPS is basically a unit with a battery inside it that connects up separately from the mains power and keeps your computer running long enough to save all your work and shut it down safely.

-For a laptop however, the battery can do more that just that.
+For a laptop, however, the battery can do more than just that.
 You can run the entire laptop with extra peripherals plugged into it for several hours at a time without plugging it into the power charger.

-This is something that adds an additional cost to manufacture a laptop.
-Although it isn’t something extremely pricey, it still contributes to the end price.
+This is something that adds an additional cost to manufacturing a laptop.
+Although it isn’t something very pricey, it still contributes to the end price.

 A laptop needs to be designed in such a way to keep the battery safe from physical damage to a certain degree and as cool as possible.